Flood restoration works – roads

 Caution Short delay

-Traffic will remain under traffic light control while work continues and a SEE Civil spokesperson said the vast majority of motorists are abiding by the reduced speed limit, especially since monitoring cameras had been installed.
+Traffic will remain under traffic light control while work continues and a SEE Civil spokesperson thanked the community for abiding by the reduced speed limit and showing caution through the work site, during the inclement weather.

-The expected completion date for permanent works remains mid-2025.
+The expected completion date for permanent works is around May 2025.

 Other flood restoration works

-Council continues to complete flood restoration works on roads damaged in the 2022 floods.
-A total of 3780 items were identified as ‘road damage’ across the Tweed Shire from the February and March 2022 events with more than 3200 jobs completed to date.
+Council continues to complete flood restoration works on roads damaged in the 2022 Floods.
+A total of 3780 items were identified as ‘road damage’ across the Tweed Shire from the February and March 2022 events.

 Additional works

-Doon Doon and Midginbil roads slips – a package for the design of 11 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to WSP.
+Commissioners Creek, Doon Doon and Midginbil Road Slips: A package for the design of 9 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
 TfNSW recently approved $10 million in funding for these projects.
-Works are expected to take place in mid 2025.
+Design works have progressed to 30% completion.
+Works are expected to take place in mid-2025.

 Bridges package south west